 Dr. Elizabeth (Beth) Audibert grew up in the rural town of Buras, LA.
 Since early childhood, she had a strong desire to be a veterinarian.
 She pursued her dream at Louisiana State University where she received a Bachelors’s degree in Animal Science in 2002 and her Doctorate in Veterinary Medicine in 2007.
 After graduating, she worked at a high volume veterinary hospital in Las Vegas, NV, for one year before returning home to Louisiana.
 Since returning, Dr. Audibert has worked on the Northshore practicing general and emergency veterinary medicine and surgery.
-Outside of work, she enjoys reading, fishing, gardening, cheering on her alma mater, and spending time with two children.
+Outside of work, she enjoys reading, fishing, gardening, cheering on her alma mater, and spending time with her two children.

 Dr. Angela Ledet is a long time Northshore resident.
 She’s an LSU alum and has been practicing small animal medicine since 2011.
 Dr. Ledet prides herself on providing kind and compassionate care to her patients and clients.
 She and her husband, Daniel, have 4 children and 6 fur babies.
 Dr. Angela loves being part of the Three Rivers family.